SorrelBrigman/frontend_capstone/README.md

 ## User Added Products:
-* User able to add product using a search feature utilizing the API product API
+* User able to add product using a search feature utilizing the Amazon product API (if the associated Amazon Affliate account is currently active).
 * User also able to add products using a long form (being not all local products are available for sale through Amazon)

 ## User Use Features: